eclipse/mosaic.website/content/docs/simulators/application_mapping.md

 It is also possible to define and use OD (origin-destination) matrices by adding a ODMatrixMapper to the `matrixMappers`-list.
 Each MatrixMapper consists of a list of `points`, the vehicle-`types` to be used and the actual flow-values (`odValues`) between each of the points.
-It is possible to define multiple matrices.
+It is possible to define multiple matrices using different values for `startingTime` and `maxTime`.
 This way can achieve distinctively different compositions of the vehicle flows.

 The MatrixMapper will be called before the actual execution of the simulation and will generate vehicle-spawners for the flow between each of the points.